16 Fun Facts About Pokémon Go To Know Before Your Next Poké Ball Throw

 Its maximum combat power (CP) points often go over 4,000.
-Admittedly, Slaking has more CP points (5,010), Mewtwo is simply a better all-rounder.
-As a legendary, it’s a bit harder to catch, but it’s well worth it considering its awesome psychic moves.
+Admittedly, Slaking has more CP points (5,010), and Mewtwo is simply a better all-rounder.
+As a legendary, it’s a bit harder to catch, but it’s well worth it, considering its awesome psychic moves.

 Of course, your team would be on the road to success if you had both of them.

 It’s unbelievable how many Pokémon-Go-related accidents have happened.
 In fact, the game has not only led to accidents but to whole criminal investigations.

 In theory, Pokémon Go is a cool game that shouldn’t be causing any trouble.
 Alas, evidence shows there's plenty of trouble to be caused.

 14. Two men fell off a cliff in California in an attempt to catch Pokémons.